 “Fine.
 But if you ever had to fake an ID, you’d go by, like… Gabriel or something angelic.
 You just would.”

-Rayne tilted his head, considering it.
-“Gabriel,” he echoed, softly.
+Rayne tilted his head, the name settling somewhere behind his eyes before he let it go.
+“Gabriel,” he echoed softly.
 “I’ve been called worse.”

 Kairo turned to him next, finger raised in mock ceremony.
 “And you.
 You’d be Noah.”